My guide to planning Destination Weddings

 Imagine a beautifully restored chateau, a castle ruin, a stunning villa set in lush gardens, an agriturismo within a vineyard, a gorgeous beach, a modernised Masseria in the stunning countryside producing its own food and wine!!!

 Now imagine, the twinkle of fairy lights, the flicker of candles, the sound of traditional music playing for your ceremony.
-And then imagine you and your guests sat at your reception, outside in the warm evening air, watching the sunsets and chatting, chilled and relaxed and enjoying the most delicious food and wine before taking to a dance floor, lit by hanging lights, and dancing the night away.
+And then visualise you and your guests enjoying your reception, outside in the warm evening air, watching the sunsets and chatting, chilled and relaxed and savouring the most delicious food and wine before taking to a dance floor, lit by hundreds of hanging lights and a sky full of stars and dancing the night away.